Noise Levels in Idylwood, Redmond, WA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 693 Idylwood residents, or 25.0%, live above that level.
 By land area, 26.6% of Idylwood is above 55 dBA.

 Average noise levels for Idylwood residents, grouped by direction from the center of Idylwood.
-Eastern Idylwood carries the highest population-weighted average; Northern Idylwood carries the lowest.
-Just 18% of residents in Northern Idylwood live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern Idylwood.
+The highest population-weighted average is in southern Idylwood; the lowest is in northwestern Idylwood, where just 5% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Idylwood